2ailesB/neural-parametric-solver/README.md

 ```

 ## ...Progression...
-This git will be progressively updated in the following weeks with all experiments and cfg used.
+This git will be progressively updated in the upcoming weeks with all experiments and cfg used.
 Currently in progress.
 Some of the provided code has not yet been checked.